+Course #: Credit: 1.0 Length: Year

+Women - 120021/220021 Men - 120041/220041

-Course #: 120021/220021 Credit: 1.0 Length: Year Year Taken: 10-12 Prerequisite: Consent of the Fee: None Instructor after auditioning
+Year Taken: 10-12 Prerequisite: Consent of the Instructor after auditioning Fee: None

 Content: The elements of a fine choral ensemble will be developed by studying music of various styles and musical periods.
 The choir meets Monday thru Friday to prepare for four major concerts a year and for other school and community performances.
 All students must audition for permission to enroll in this class.
 May require additional funds for field trips (out of town concerts, theater tickets, and tours.)